Mister-Joe/PyWebServer/README.md

 ## How does it work?

 PyWebServer utilizes sockets to accept connections over TCP.
-As of right now, PyWebServer is capable of parsing basic HTTP GET requests and responding with the requested resource, if available.
+As of right now, PyWebServer is multi-processed application capable of asynchronously parsing basic HTTP GET requests and responding with the requested resource(s), if available.